pduranti/mercadolibre.github.com/_posts/guide/apendix/2012-05-03-design-considerations.markdown

 We'll support [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing) very soon!

 ### JSONP Usage
-All APIs we'll respond JSONP if you provide a `callback` parameter.
+API we'll respond JSONP if you provide a `callback` parameter.
 The value of this parameter will be used as the callback function.

 For example, doing: